Positive curvature and discrete abelian symmetry: Estimates for error correcting codes

+In the theory of error correcting codes, one considers upper bounds on the minimum Hamming weight of the elements in the image of an injective, linear map $\Z_2^r \to \Z_2^n$.
+The optimal upper bound is denoted throughout this section by $d(n, r)$.

-\begin{definition}[{\bf Hamming weight}] Let $\iota\in \Z_2^n$ be an involution.
-The {\em Hamming weight} of $\iota$, denoted by $|\iota|$, is the number of non-trivial entries in $\iota$.
-The {\em Hamming distance}, between two involutions $\iota_1, \iota_2\in \Z_2^n$ is $|\iota_1\iota_2|$. \end{definition} Note that in the case where $N$ is the fixed-point set component of an involution $\iota$ acting on a manifold $M$, where $\iota$ is regarded as a linear map on $T_xM$ for some $x \in N$, $\codim(N)$ equals the Hamming weight of the involution.
+Note that in the case where $N$ is a fixed-point set component of an involution $\iota$ acting on a manifold $M$, where $\iota$ is regarded as a linear map on $T_xM$ for some $x \in N$, $\codim(N)$ equals the Hamming weight of the involution.